apache/superset/README.md

 My lack of knowledge in React was a major stumbling block, so I'd love to try a similar problem again someday after I've learned React.
 Without these fundamentals though, I could've been going for days with no progress.
 It was time to stop.

-## What's been learned?
+### What's been learned?

 I think the idea behind this project might have been to see how I approached a problem that was far above my level.
-Even though this is exactly the kind of thing I would love to learn more about, I wasn't able to get very far with my current level of coding knowledge.
+Even though this is exactly the kind of thing I would love to learn more about, I wasn't able to get very far with my current ability.

 When it comes to implementing Leaflet in Superset, the following is my summary of the most important outcomes of the work I did over the past two days:

-1) Each visualization type in SuperSet (LineType, HeatMap, Scatterplot, etc) is drawn using independent plugins.
+1) Each visualization type in SuperSet (LineType, HeatMap, Scatterplot, etc) is drawn using a plugin.
+These visualization plugins live in the `superset-ui` repository (which is [here](https://github.com/apache-superset/superset-ui)).
 Superset's authors are not currently accepting plugins from contributors, but hope to soon.
-They appear to be transitioning into a new way of creating these plugins, but right now, resources on how to make one are scarce.
+They appear to be transitioning into a new way of creating these plugins, but right now, resources on how to make one are relatively scarce.

-2) In the meantime, it might be possible to hack together a custom visualization plugin using the 'legacy' plugins as a starting point.
-I've created an example of what a plugin might look like and published this to npm (link in the previous section), but this plugin does not function properly.
-Hopefully it is of some use as a starting point though.
+2) Although it might be a better approach in the long term to persist with the new format of the plugins, I've created an example of what a plugin using the legacy format and published this to npm (link in the previous section).
+Unfortunately, this plugin does not function properly.
+Hopefully it could of some use as a starting point.

-3) The plugins then integrate with Superset by way of the `SuperChart` React component.
+3) When ready, plugins integrate with Superset by way of the `SuperChart` React component.

-4) `react-leaflet` is an npm package that may help with the leaflet integration, tough I didn't end up using it myself.
+4) `react-leaflet` is an npm package that may help with the leaflet integration, though I didn't end up using it myself.